Roy S. Kelley: Education

-Kelley earned a bachelor's degree in Science and Physics in the summer of 1939 from West Kentucky University.
+Kelley earned a bachelor's degree in Science and Physics in the summer of 1939 from Western Kentucky University.
 He continued his education at Purdue University, graduating with a second bachelor's degree, this time in Mechanical Engineering.
 Kelley attended West Point, graduating in 1941 with another Bachelor's, in Military Engineering.
 Following World War II, then a Lieutenant Colonel, Kelley attended California Institute of Technology in Pasadena, CA, graduating with a Master's of Science in Civil Engineering in 1948.
 Subsequently, Lt.
 Col. Kelley completed the Command and General Staff College in Fort Leavenworth, and was assigned to the Far East Command.

 Army career

 Following his graduation from USMA in 1941, attended the Seventh Instructor Course at The Engineer School at Fort Belvoir for the summer.
 He was subsequently assigned to the 4th Engineer Combat Battalion, of the Fourth Division, which was stationed at Fort Benning, and then later at Camp Gordon.
 In July 1942, Lieutenant Kelley was reassigned to the 357th Engineer General Service Regiment, an all-black regiment, which received construction training at Camp Pickett and, later, Camp Claiborne.
 Lieutenant Kelley joined the 358th Engineer Service Regiment in Europe in July 1944 and took command of the 2nd Battalion.
 There he and his men worked to build the infrastructure necessary for the imminent attack on the German positions.
 The 358th Regiment landed at Omaha Beach on D-Day +3, and undertook a variety of operations necessary for the war.
 The 358th, including Lieutenant Kelley, worked to build the POL lines across France.
 In November 1944, the 358th was stationed in Antwerp and, assisted by British forces, dredged the canals necessary for supplying Army operations inland.
 During this time, from October of that year through the new year, the Germans continued to attack the port of Antwerp with V-1 and V-2 rocket attacks.
 On December 16, a V-2 rocket destroyed a movie theater, killing 567 soldiers and civilians.
 The 358th was instrumental in rescue and recovery efforts which continued until the December 22, when the final body was recovered.
 For these efforts, Major Kelley and the commander of the 358th received the thanks and admiration of the British commander in the area Following the War, Kelley stayed in Bamberg, Germany for the occupation.
 During this time he oversaw a German POW regiment in reconstructing bridges over the Danube river.